 - Every student is a general education student and a full member of the school community.

 - Some students just need additional support!

 - Having a united faculty is EVERY educator’s responsibility!

-Provide visible and verbal support for shared ownership.
-Proactively establish a sense of shared ownership through the following actions.
+Leaders must provide visible and verbal support for shared ownership.
+Here are some creative ideas to establish a sense of shared ownership.

 - Allocate time during back-to-school staff development sessions or faculty meetings to clearly express your expectations for embracing all students.

 - Devote a single-purpose faculty meeting to discuss ways in which the school can demonstrate shared responsibility to the students and to the community.
 Require purposeful actions and evaluate results.